pankhuriaggarwal/multi_task_learning_with_BERT/README.md

 # Multitask learning with BERT

-Project Report and Poster can be found here.
+The poster (poster.jpg) provides a summary of this project.
+Project Report provides a detailed explanation of the project.